-The Global Immersion Programs currently enable over 400 fully employed, executive and full-time MBA students to participate each year.
+The Global Immersion Programs and International Exchange offerings enable more than 400 Fully Employed, Executive and Full-time MBA students to participate in study abroad programs each year.

 Examples of courses that have been offered during the past twelve months, include: